 3This is the budget figure suggested by Campus Dining for 32 weeks on campus per academic year.

 Keep track of your various income sources.
 This may include wages from work, savings, gifts, or loans.
 Make sure to capture your net income, the amount you actually take home and not your gross income, your stated earnings before taxes are removed.
 Determine when your funds will hit your bank or student account.
-Most student loans are disbursed at the right time to make your semester payments, however you must be registered for the term first.
+If you are borrowing loans, keep in mind that loan fees may slightly reduce the amount you will receive.
+Most student loans are split evenly between all terms you will be registered for in an academic year, and will be disbursed at the right time to make your semester payments, however you must be registered for the term first.

 Totaling Your Budget